Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ConfigurationIntelliSense/readme.txt

    =============
    RELEASE NOTES
    =============
-   Updated definitions for configuration settings of V8 JavaScript engine.
+   Updated definitions for configuration settings of MSIE and Jint JavaScript engines.

    =============
    DOCUMENTATION